Organon model: Background

 Karl Bühler used the Cratylus of Plato as the basis for his remarks.
 Here, Socrates refers to the word as an ὄργανον, and thus to language as a whole as a tool, with which a person can communicate something to others about things.
 Bühler described this relationship as a 'three-foundations scheme': oneself - to the other - about things (einer - dem anderen - über die Dinge).

 Bühler's organon model criticized the material thinking of behaviorism, which according to him had renewed the "flatus-vocis nominalism of the incipient Middle Ages in modern form."

+As a semiotic model

+Hartmut Stöckl described the Organon model as a semiotic model, comparing it to Aristotle's triad of pathos, logos, and ethos.
+He wrote:

+The model has been compared to Kress's semiotic model.